slashinfty/run-get/README.md

 ## Changelog

+28 July 2020 - Bot can now watch for verified runs from specific runners.

 25 July 2020 - Bot can now DM newly submitted runs.

 17 July 2020 - Runs now have a leaderboard rank in the embed.